-We observe that absolute sparse reward used in previous works \citep{chae2024web, gu2024your, fang2025webevolver} might not effectively distinguish more meaningful rollouts.
-Therefore, inspired by recent advances in relative reward design \citep{liu2024lipo, choi2024listwise, guo2025deepseek}, we employ a list-wise ranking mechanism to evaluate simulated trajectories in a relative way.
+Besides, we also observe that absolute sparse rewards that used in prior works ~\citep{chae2024web, gu2024your, fang2025webevolver} can be insensitive when candidate rollouts are all plausible yet differ in subtle ways.
+Therefore, inspired by recent progress in relative reward modeling~\citep{liu2024lipo, choi2024listwise, guo2025deepseek}, we apply a list-wise ranking mechanism that compares ${\hat{\tau}_{i}^{(j)}}$ and assigns relative preference scores using LongCoT reasoning.
+Additional ablations on this reward design are provided in Appendix~\ref{app:more_ablations}.

 As is shown in \autoref{eq:reward_rank}, each rollout trajectory is scored relatively in the comparative context of all candidates.
 In this way, we aim to reduce potential bias from absolute reward signals and stablize the selection of most promising action candidate.